Amar-Gupta-721/Blog_Web_App/README.md

 4. CRUD Operations: Full-fledged Create, Read, Update, and Delete functionalities to manage content efficiently.
 5. Responsive Design: The application is fully responsive and optimized for all screen sizes—from mobile devices to large desktop monitors.

+🔗 Check It Out!

-6. The project is live! 🌐 https://blogapp-mu-puce.vercel.app/
+The project is live! 🌐 https://blogapp-mu-puce.vercel.app/